Joel Kaplan: Meta (Facebook)

-Facebook

-In May 2011 Facebook hired Kaplan as its vice president of U.S. public policy, as part of a Facebook's effort to "strengthen" the company's ties to Republican lawmakers on Capitol Hill.
+In May 2011, Facebook hired Kaplan as its vice president of U.S. public policy, as part of a Facebook's effort to "strengthen" the company's ties to Republican lawmakers on Capitol Hill.
 In October 2014, Kaplan succeeded Marne Levine as Facebook's vice president of global public policy.

 Within the company, Kaplan advocated against restrictions on racially incendiary speech.
 He played an important role in crafting an exception for newsworthy political discourse when deciding on whether content violated the community guidelines.
 During the 2016 election, Kaplan advocated against closing down Facebook groups which allegedly peddled fake news.
 Kaplan argued that getting rid of the groups would have disproportionately targeted conservatives.
 During and after the 2016 US presidential election, Kaplan argued against Facebook publicly disclosing the extent of Russian influence operations on the platform.

 In 2017, after Facebook had implemented changes to its algorithm to expose users to more content by family and friends and less by publishers who were determined by Facebook to engage in misinformation, Kaplan questioned whether the algorithm disproportionately hurt conservative publishers and successfully advocated for Facebook to change the algorithm again.

 He pushed against a proposed Facebook project that was intended to make Facebook users of different political views engage with each other in less hostile ways.
 Kaplan argued that this feature would lead conservatives to accuse Facebook of bias.
-Kaplan also reportedly advocated on behalf of Breitbart News and the Daily Caller within Facebook.
+Kaplan also reportedly advocated on behalf of Breitbart News and The Daily Caller within Facebook.
 Kaplan has helped to place conservatives in key positions in the leadership of Facebook.

 In 2018, he advocated strongly for the Supreme Court nomination of Brett Kavanaugh.
 Kaplan sat behind Kavanaugh during his Senate confirmation hearings.
+Kaplan hosted a party for Kavanaugh following his nomination to the Supreme Court.

-During Donald Trump's presidency, Kaplan was on friendly terms with the administration.
+During the first presidency of Donald Trump Kaplan was on friendly terms with the administration.
 At one point, the administration considered nominating him as head of the Office of Management and Budget.

+In January 2025, Kaplan was promoted to the position of president of global affairs at Meta, succeeding Nick Clegg.
+His appointment has been described as part of Meta's efforts to improve its relationship with Donald Trump ahead of his second term in office.

+In the book Careless People published in March 2025, Sarah Wynn-Williams, a former Meta executive, wrote that Kaplan demanded she work through her maternity leave, barraged her with sexually charged comments on a regular basis, and grinded against her during a company party.
+In response, Meta released a statement saying that an internal investigation had cleared Kaplan and that Wynn-Williams had made "misleading and unfounded allegations of harassment".

 Personal life

-On April 8, 2006, Kaplan married Laura Cox Kaplan (formerly Laura Lyn Cox) in Washington, D.C.
-The Kaplan and Kavanaugh families share a close relationship, as described by Laura: "[w]e share our families."
+On April 8, 2006, Kaplan married Laura Lyn Cox in Washington, D.C.
+The Kaplan and Kavanaugh families share a close relationship, and Kaplan's wife has previously stated that "[w]e share our families."